natesales/pathvector/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 1. Output from `pathvector version`
 2. OS version
-3. Minimum reproducible example of your Pathvector config file formatted with [triple backticks for formatting](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)
+3. Minimum reproducible example of your Pathvector config file formatted with [triple backticks with the yaml language annotation](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks)

 **To Reproduce**
 Steps to reproduce the behavior: